Jack1q/Triangle-Solver/README.md

 # Triangle-Solver
-Solves triangles given SSS, SAS, ASA, AAS, or SSA for Precalculus.
+Solves triangles given SSS, SAS, ASA, AAS, or SSA using basic trig for Precalculus.